abstrus/abstrus.github.io/_posts/2014-03-10-dependency-injection-with-doctrine-part-1.md

 ---
 layout: post
 title:  Dependency injection with Doctrine - Part 1
+translation: fr
 ---

-This post series is about building a rich domain model using [Symfony][symfony-home]{:target="_blank"} and the [Doctrine ORM][doctrine-home]{:target="_blank"}.
+This thread is about building a rich domain model using [Symfony][symfony-home]{:target="_blank"} and the [Doctrine ORM][doctrine-home]{:target="_blank"}.
 It's not about business analysis or UML.
-It a collection of tools and techniques to help coders think of their framework as an tool, not as a bunch of bounds and limitations.
+It a collection of tools and techniques to help coders think of their framework as a tool with less limitations.

 *Rich domain model* may have different meanings from one project to another.
 Let's define it as the opposite of an [*anemic domain model*][fowler-anemic]{:target="_blank"}.
-In [this article](fowler-anemic){:target="_blank"} (by the way, I strongly recommend to read it), Martin Fowler uses the following words :
+In [this article](fowler-anemic){:target="_blank"} which, by the way, I strongly recommend, Martin Fowler uses the following words :

 > There are objects, many named after the nouns in the domain space, and these objects are